SpicyLemones/pricehammer-next/docs/data-harvest-strategy.md

   for edge cases, but persist any manually confirmed SKU so the knowledge is never lost.
 Each manual entry should short-circuit future searches for that seller/product pair.

+## 4a.
+Incorporate Shopify feeds directly into the database
+* **Seed the canonical SKU index** – populate `data/db/product-skus.ts` with the Games Workshop SKU (and any retailer aliases) for each product ID in `data/db/Product.ts`.
+The matcher will normalise the trailing manufacturer code so entries like `prod4780167-99120218061` collapse to `99120218061` automatically.
+* **Let the matcher align feed products** – when `matchSummary` is returned the `stats` object gives you an overview (`matchedBySku`, `matchedByName`, `unmatched`).
+Each `products[n].bestCandidate` entry includes the canonical product ID, the reason (`sku` or `fuzzy-name`), and a confidence score.
+Use `reason === "sku"` rows to auto-link immediately, and surface `fuzzy-name` matches above a confidence threshold (e.g. ≥0.75) for review.
+* **Persist verified matches** – once you accept a candidate, store the Shopify product URL (`bestCandidate.productUrl`) and the retailer SKU so future price refreshes can go straight to `/products/<handle>.js` without re-running the matcher.
+* **Audit misses** – anything left in `unmatchedSkus` needs either a new entry in `product-skus.ts` or a bespoke alias for that retailer.
+Feeding those fixes back into the catalogue steadily reduces manual effort over time.

 ## 4. Add a second validation pass before persisting
 * **Resolve the product page** – after picking the most likely listing, load the